dungkaka/PhotoHub/README.md

 ### Local Install Enviroment

-- First, go to directory function.
-Notice that go to PhotoHub/function, then install node module:
+- First, go to directory "functions".
+Notice that go to PhotoHub/functions, then install node module:

 ```
     npm install